eartharchive/tierralibre.github.io/_posts/2016-08-12-hello-world.md

 Hello world!

 So here is our first post ond tierralibre!
 We decided to use open source softawre and hosting.
-We use Jekyll for the blogging, simple, plain text, no database no complication.
+We use [Jekyll](https://jekyllrb.com) for blogging, simple, plain text, no database no complication.

 For hosting we decided to use [GitHub Pages](https://github.com) is free and where most of the open source projects live.

-We have used a theme for Jekyll which works in phones and computers, is simple and beatiful.
+We have used a theme for Jekyll which works in phones, computers, everywher; is simple and beatiful.
 [Beautiful Jekyll](https://github.com/daattali/beautiful-jekyll#readme).
 In the link above you can find detail instructions on how to have your website running in minutes.

 But in essence you need a github account then you navigate to the link above containing the theme and fork it.
 (When you fork a repository, you make it your own version and you can make changes on it).

 We will be posting all our designs in github.
-So everybody is welcome to fork it and to send changes and improvements.
+So everybody is welcome to fork it and to send changes, improvements, whatever you think is usefull.
 Github is a great platform to collaborate in designs.
 We will further show how we can use github to make a collaborative permaculture design and use forking and commits to communicate and share changes.

 Enjoy!